- What is Thread?

 What types of accessories work with Thread?

-Like Bluetooth, Thread is suited-toward low-power smart accessories.
+Like Bluetooth, Thread is best for low-power smart accessories.
 These include sensors that cover motion, temperature, humidity, or light — either battery-powered or plugged-in.
 Thread is also great for other accessories like smart plugs, light switches, door locks, and light bulbs.

 Can existing accessories be updated to support Thread?

-It is certainly possible, but it depends on your hardware.
-Existing accessories must have a Thread radio built-in to support the latest connectivity standard, which isn't something that can be added via a firmware update.
+It is certainly possible, but it depends on the hardware.
+Existing accessories must have a Thread radio built in to support the latest connectivity standard, which isn't something that you can add via a firmware update.

-When in doubt, check with your device's manufacturer to see if they have Thread support in the works.
-Eve Systems provides a handy guide for identifying which of its accessories support the necessary hardware for Thread, making it easy to know what to look for when you are ready to purchase.
+Other Thread firmware update examples include releases for the eero 5 Pro, eero 6, eero 6 Pro Wi-Fi routers, and Nanoleaf's lighting series.
+Check with your device's manufacturer to see if they have Thread support in the works when in doubt.
+Eve Systems provides a handy guide for identifying which accessories support the necessary hardware for Thread, making it easy to know what to look for when you are ready to purchase.

 Which smart home accessories support Thread currently?

-With Thread being relatively new still, there are only a handful of accessories on the market today.
-As of now, there are seven HomeKit-compatible accessories available, most covering the smart home essentials:
+With Thread being relatively new, only a few accessories are on the market today.
+As of now, there are 21 HomeKit-compatible accessories available, most covering the smart home essentials.

 - Eve Door and Window Sensor